Ovarian Cancer

 And then more sophisticated investigations may be performed, like a body scan, a CT scan, or an MR scan.
 They can give more information, not only about the condition of the ovaries, but also about the rest of the abdomen and pelvis, and give information about whether or not the cancer has spread outside the ovary.

-Women may also have one of several other types of scan such as CT or magnetic resonance imaging (MRI).
+Women may also have one of several other types of scans such as CT or magnetic resonance imaging (MRI).
 Some have exploratory surgery or biopsies taken.
 If there is fluid in the abdomen (ascites) it may be drained both to relieve symptoms and to look for cancer cells.

 Some women we interviewed presented with an abdominal lump which their doctor suspected was a cyst or fibroid.
 Such lumps need further investigation and possibly biopsy and/or surgical removal to show whether they are benign or malignant.
 One woman had various diagnostic tests that confirmed her doctor's suspicion of an ovarian cyst that would need removal.